destinyae/0g-chain/README.md

 - Network: high-performance, low-latency, and decentralized network

 ## Documentation
-- If you want to build with 0G's network, DA layer, inference serving, or storage SDK, please refer to the [Build with 0G Documentation](https://docs.0g.ai/build-with-0g/contracts).
+- If you want to build with 0G's network, DA layer, inference serving, or storage SDK, please refer to the [Build with 0G Documentation](https://docs.0g.ai/build-with-0g/contracts-on-0g/deploy-contracts).

 - If you want to run a validator node, DA node, or storage node, please refer to the [Run a Node Documentation](https://docs.0g.ai/run-a-node/overview).

 ## Support and Additional Resources
-We want to do everything we can to help you be successful while working on your contribution and projects.
+We want to do everything we can to help you be successful while working on your contributions and projects.
 Here you'll find various resources and communities that may help you complete a project or contribute to 0G.

 ### Communities